How to Treat Ingrown Toenails?

 You might not need to go to the doctor, but you should take steps to address an ingrown toenail and protect yourself from discomfort and more serious complications.
 But if an infection sets in, ingrown toenails can be serious and almost always need care by a doctor.
 If you notice any of the signs of infection, like discharge, warmth, or a bad smell, contact your doctor, who may ask you to see a podiatrist.
 Sometimes the podiatrist needs to remove the corner of the nail that is stuck and drain the pus or liquid that has built up in the skin.
 They may also prescribe antibiotics either oral or topical medication to help get rid of your infection.
 You should also see your provider as soon as possible if you have diabetes, severe nerve damage, poor blood circulation and a nail infection.

-If you think you might have ingrown toenails or any kind of toenail infection, make an appointment to see our podiatrist immediately, you may reach us in Bethesda Maryland or Dallas, Texas to schedule an appointment.
+If you think you might have ingrown toenails or any kind of toenail infection, make an appointment to see our podiatrist immediately, you may reach us in Bethesda Maryland to schedule an appointment.

 Share This Article: